reflexive-communications/appearancemodifier/README.md

 # appearancemodifier

 This extension provides an administration interface and functionality to overwrite the layout and the basic styles of the public profile forms, the petition forms, the event forms and the pages that are connected to the forms.
 The forms could be used as embedded forms on third party pages.
 The default form layout might be different from the third party site.
 This extension modifies the html of the forms and adds further css files to be loaded.
 This tool provides an option for adding formatted and longer default value to a textarea input if it is attached to an activity profile.
 It could be used as default value for an email like petition message.
+Possible to use preset configurations and use them on the forms.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).